 However, this doesn’t mean they can’t bite, or envenomate you.

-It may surprise (and horrify) you to learn that almost all spiders are venomous.
-Only one group of small spiders in the family Uloboridae lack venom glands – every other spider is capable of injecting venom when they bite you.
+It may surprise you to learn that almost all spiders are venomous.
+Only one group of small spiders in the family Uloboridae lack venom glands.
+Every other spider is capable of injecting venom when they bite you.